THE 1975

 I figured, both cameras are weather-sealed and have endured worse conditions during travels and at other festivals - it should be OK.
 But before I knew it, one had already begun playing-up; firstly with the monitor not responding, and then with the lens having issues connecting to the body.

-Not the worst scenario - I still had my trusty 5D Mk III - What are the chance it would happen to both, I thought.
+Not the worst scenario - I mean, I still had my trusty 5D Mk III.
+What are the chance it would happen to both, I thought?

-Literally as I walked into the pit and the opening of ‘People’ began to play, I looked down at my 5D Mk III - the only option I had left wigging out in a world of it’s own.
-Anxiety hit - I only have three songs.
+But literally as I walked into the pit and the opening of ‘People’ began to play, I looked down at my 5D Mk III - the only option I had left wigging out in a world of it’s own.
+Anxiety hit hard - I only have three songs.
 What do I do?!

 Thankfully I turned to my friend Bruce Baker, who had a spare Canon that I was able to use.
 But the settings were all out!
 He had configured the auto-focus in his own customised way.
 I could barely get a shot in focus!

 It ended up being the most disappointed I’ve been in a shoot.
-Mainly because of just how much I wanted to get it right from the start and how everything seemed against me at that moment.
+Mainly because of just how much I wanted to get it right and how everything seemed against me in that moment.

 But there was a silver lining…